Feed your baby chicks a Purina® complete chick starter feed with all the unique nutrients they need to start strong and stay strong.

 Caring for baby chicks

-Feeding chicks for a strong start can better equip them for a lifetime of success.
-Early nutrition develops the digestive tract and builds a healthy immune system, ultimately improving chick growth.
-Providing chicks a complete chick starter feed is key.
+digestive tract and builds a healthy immune system, ultimately improving chick growth.
+Providing them with a complete chick starter feed is key.

 Chicks grow quickly, doubling their hatch weight in the first week and growing up to seven times their hatch weight in the first month.
 This early growth requires the correct balance of nutrients.